 I have 2 gorgeous and very active teenaged daughters, a husband who works in research, two spoiled dogs named Monk and Trudy, and chickens.
 My family enjoys camping, hiking, travel and boardgames.
 I am also happy to talk to you in German if you want to!

 I was born in Tampa, FL, and moved to North Carolina with my family when I was 12 years old.
 I returned to Florida to attend the University of Florida for my undergraduate degree – I'm a Die-hard Gator fan!
 I have always been interested in being around animals.
 The more I learned about animals and medicine, the more I wanted to know.
 I worked as a kennel technician in two clinics while in college, and as a veterinary assistant at an emergency hospital while in vet school.

 I attended the Vet School at NCSU.
 After vet school, I accepted an internship at Carolina Veterinary Specialists in Greensboro where I focused on emergency, surgery, and internal medicine.
 In addition to my interests in internal medicine and surgery, I also have a special interest in reptile medicine.

-My fiance Brian and I are planning our wedding for October 2017.
+My husband Brian and I were married in October 2017.
 He works as an Environmental Health and Safety Specialist for a pharmaceutical company and constantly reminds me how to do my job more safely.
 We have three pets, our dog Dakota, our cat Mills, and our bearded dragon Castiel.
 Alongside of small animal medicine, I also have an interest in wildlife medicine and have spent time at the NC Zoo and Carolina Tiger Rescue in the past.
 In my free time I enjoy soccer and volleyball as well as projects around our new home.